Nomad-Media/samples-js/user-session/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Gets a user session.](ref:getusersession)
+> For more information about the API call used go to [Get User Session](https://developer.nomad-cms.com/docs/get-user-session)

 ## Change Session Status